nanoanalytik/afm_api/README.md

 ### API Documentation

-The complete API documentation is available [here](./docs/API.md).
+The complete API documentation is available [docs/API.md](./docs/API.md).
 It includes detailed information about all available endpoints, request/response formats, and example usage.

 ### Example Code

 We have provided example code in various programming languages to demonstrate how to interact with the API.
 You can find these examples in the `examples/` directory.

-Supported languages include:
+Examples include languages:

 - Python
-- C++
-- JavaScript
-- MATLAB

-Each example demonstrates how to:
-- Authenticate with the API
-- Retrieve measurement data
-- Control the AFM's functions
-- Handle response data
+- .NET/C#

 Check the [examples/README.md](./examples/README.md) for more details on how to run each example.

+**Note:** These examples are simplified to highlight API usage and may not include comprehensive error handling, input validation, or user interface components necessary for production applications.